Keeping it real

 • 2 teaspoons water

-Place the remaining 2 tablespoons sugar and the water in a small saucepan and bring to a boil over high heat, stirring to dissolve the sugar.
-Continue to cook, without stirring, until the caramel is dark brown, swirling the pan occasionally so the caramel colors evenly.
+7. Place the remaining 2 tablespoons sugar and the water in a small saucepan, and bring to a boil over high heat, stirring to dissolve the sugar.
+Continue to cook, without stirring, until the caramel is dark brown, swirling the pan occasionally.
 Remove the pan from the heat.
 Immediately pour the caramel into the chocolate mixture, whisking constantly.
-If any of the caramel solidifies into small chunks, strain the mixture.
+If any caramel solidifies, strain the mixture.

-Place the ice cream base in an ice cream maker and freeze following the manufacturer’s instructions.
+9. Place the ice cream base in an ice cream maker, and freeze following the manufacturer’s instructions.
 For a firmer texture, transfer to a covered container and freeze for at least 2 hours before serving.

 That ice cream looks so good!